Zenress/Iris-ToyProject/README.md

 *More information about the files can be found in [Information about the files](#information-about-the-files) below this*

 Now that you've chosen the file you want to run you should read some information about the files in the section below.
-So you can get a better understanding of why they are split up and what the different files do specifically
+So you can get a better understanding of why they are split up and what the different files do specifically.

 ### Information about the files